Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Conclusion

 \section{Conclusion}

-In this paper, we investigated the challenges and opportunities of knowledge transfer across \textit{PL}s through a large-scale empirical study.
-By constructing a high-quality dataset spanning 13 \textit{PL}s of nearly 14k code generation instances, we explore four RQs about multi-lingual RACG usage and robustness.
-This study establishes foundational insights for designing more powerful and safer code intelligence.
+In this paper, we investigated knowledge transfer across \textit{PL}s through the large-scale empirical study.
+By constructing a high-quality dataset spanning 13 \textit{PL}s of nearly 14k code generation instances, we explore three RQs about knowledge transfer in RACG across \textit{PL}s.
+This study reveals the complexity and imbalance of cross-lingual knowledge transfer in RACG, providing a roadmap for effective multi-lingual code generation assistant.